4 DAYS FROM $1,099

 * Please Note: The ms River Venture is one of the few passenger river vessels able to navigate the tidal Seine Estuary to Honfleur.
 However, cruising the lower portion of the Seine River is dictated by tidal flow and weather, requiring that the itinerary be adapted on a week-by-week basis to ensure safe navigation according to local conditions.
 We do our utmost to ensure that all trip features are delivered as described.
 In the event of adverse conditions the ship will dock in Le Havre, which will become the base for the day's explorations.
 Additionally, all sailings in November and December will dock in Le Havre.

-Unforgettable Moment / Active Feature: Enjoy a guided walking tour of picturesque Honfleur — birthplace of the early Impressionist painter Eugene Boudin and a favorite of Monet, Courbet, and other artists, who maintained studios near the harbor.
-Enjoy the afternoon free, perhaps taking the opportunity to explore the area on two wheels on a self-guided biking excursion along the coast to Deauville.
-Cultural Connection: Later this afternoon, prepare for the next day’s tour of Normandy when you attend an insightful lecture about the D-Day Landing.
-After dinner, enjoy a jazz ensemble in the ship’s lounge.
+Unforgettable Moment / Active Feature: Earlier in the day, enjoy a guided walking tour of picturesque Honfleur — birthplace of the early Impressionist painter Eugene Boudin and a favorite of Monet, Courbet, and other artists, who maintained studios near the harbor.
+Your afternoon is free; perhaps you’ll take the opportunity to explore the area on two wheels on a self-guided biking excursion along the coast to Deauville.
+Cultural Connection: After dinner, enjoy a jazz ensemble in the ship’s lounge.

 Normandy’s D-Day Beaches, American Cemetery, Bayeux or Caen tour choices, and afternoon le goûter snack experience

 Some of the most dramatic moments of the 20th century are today’s focus, as we set out for a full-day tour of the beaches where Allied troops landed on D-Day — June 6, 1944.
+In 2019, France — and the world at large — commemorates the 75th anniversary of these brave troops’ sacrifice, and celebrates the victory that changed the world.
 We’ll drive to the coastal village of Colleville-sur-Mer and the Normandy American Cemetery & Memorial, burial site of nearly 10,000 soldiers.
-Cultural Connection: Take part in a solemn ceremony among the rows of white gravestones in remembrance of American lives lost.
-Then, it's on to the coastal promontory of Pointe du Hoc, site of a German battery that was destroyed by US Rangers who scaled the sea cliff in a daring attack.
-Finally, continue to Omaha Beach, where US Army infantry prevailed in the face of fierce resistance.
-For lunch, enjoy le gouter, a traditional French snacktime, in a local restaurant.
+Cultural Connection: Take part in a solemn ceremony — exclusive to your Vantage group — among the rows of white gravestones in remembrance of American lives lost.
+Then, it's on to the coastal promontory of Pointe du Hoc, site of a German battery that was destroyed by U.S. Rangers who scaled the sea cliff in a daring attack.
+Finally, continue to Omaha Beach, where U.S. Army infantry prevailed in the face of fierce resistance.
+For lunch, enjoy le gouter, a traditional French snack time, in a local restaurant.

 Afterwards, continue your explorations with your choice of tours.
 You may transfer to the town of Bayeux for an English-language audio tour of the remarkable Bayeux Tapestry, a 230-foot embroidered cloth depicting events leading up to the 1066 Norman conquest of England.
 Or, take an excursion to the thought-provoking Caen Peace Memorial — a site dedicated to lasting peace that has what many consider the best World War II museum in France.